uoou/WarOfTheGhosts/README.md

 An experiment in scholarly composition on github.
 Project consists of a [Wiki](https://github.com/uoou/WarOfTheGhosts/wiki), a [blog](http://uoou.github.io/WarOfTheGhosts), and (eventually) an ebook (epub, mobi) that can be downloaded as the essay is written.

-Primary researcher: Simon J. Cook
-Tehnical support: Andrew Holgate
-Composition support: Brad Hammer
+_Collaborators_: primary researcher: Simon J. Cook; tehnical support: Andrew Holgate; composition advisor: Brad Hammer

 ##### Tentative Contents